 • After reading the program description and FAQ’s, download the application.

 • Mail your completed application, along with the $55 application fee to: BACE, 69 Court St., Newton, MA 02458.
 Please have your recommendations sent separately to the same address.
 The application and recommendations can also be scanned and emailed to firstname.lastname@example.org.
 Email us if you’d like to submit your payment electronically.
-NOTE: The deadline for applications has been extended to March 15 – please contact us if you are interested, but need a little more time.

 When will I hear about my application?

 • Once we receive your personal application, your interview will be scheduled promptly.
 We will need your recommendations before acceptance can be granted, so please have them sent as soon as possible.

 What is the cost of the program and when are payments due?

 • The non-refundable application fee is $55, and includes a one year BACE membership.